delay4now/main/index.md

 # Purpose of This Website

-Given the complexity of our current geopolitical climate, it has become increasingly difficult to engage in open conversation without fear of offending someone, let alone to reach meaningful understanding.
+Given the complexity of our current geopolitical and cultural climate, it has become increasingly difficult to engage in open conversation without fear of offending someone, let alone to reach meaningful understanding.
 In this context, we find metaphors and symbols expressed through movies and television shows to be a more effective way of conveying certain ideas.

 Visual storytelling can be remarkably powerful.
 It allows us to explore themes indirectly, without directly invoking contentious issues.
 It requires relatively little time to engage with, and the element of entertainment is an added benefit.
 Below we offer a very partial list of movies and TV shows that we believe provide insight and have been helpful for reflecting on the world.
 This is not a claim that these are “great” films from a filmmaking standpoint, nor that any one of them is profound on its own.